-Believe it or not, the materials you need for naturally dyeing Easter eggs may already be in your fridge or compost.
-Using simple materials, like onion skins, beets, turmeric and white vinegar, you can achieve gorgeous natural tones of gold, purple and pink.
-Once you get the hang of the options below — experiment!
-See what happens when you use cinnamon, carrots or blueberries, for example — or try your hand at using the dyes to naturally dye fabric, like reusable cloth napkins or a springtime table runner.
+And when it comes to naturally dying Easter eggs, the materials you need may already be in your fridge or compost.
+Think onion skins, beets, turmeric, and white vinegar that result in gorgeous natural tones like gold, purple, and pink.
+Once you get the hang of the technique — experiment!
+See what happens when you use cinnamon, carrots, or blueberries.
+Or, try your hand at naturally dyeing fabric, like reusable cloth napkins or a springtime table runner.

 How to Naturally Dye Easter Eggs